xoap-io/XOAPRemoteDesktopServicesDSC/Readme.md

 A full list of changes in each version can be found in the [Releases](https://github.com/xoap-io/XOAPRemoteDesktopServicesDSC/releases).

-## Documentation

-The XOAP demo configuration DSC module contains examples for the following resources:

 ## Prerequisites

 Be sure that the following DSC modules are installed on your system:

 - xRemoteDesktopSessionHost (2.1.0)

-## DSC Resources and syntax
+## Documentation

+The XOAP Remote Desktop Services DSC module contains the following resources:

 ### XOAP_AddServerToCollection